lahiruroot/SQLdataconnection/README.md

 # SQLdataconnection
-test application for transfer data to SQL data base....
+Test application for transfer data to SQL database....
 Application UI created by using MaterialSkin.0.2.1